chulove522/AIClassProject/README.md

-# AIclassProject
+# AIClassProject
-AIclassProject in the class.
+AIClassProject in the class.